MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

 * Jul 7 - Jul 11: I will be organizing the CalcVarNL Workshop 2025 in Swalmen
 * Jul 14 - Jul 18: I will be organizing the minisymposium "Operator Learning and Functional Representation" at IWOTA 2025 (University of Twente)
 * Jul 20 - Jul 24: I will give talk at 2025 International Conference on Continuous Optimization (University of Southern California)
+* Oct 2: I will give an online talk at "Math Machine Learning seminar MPI MIS + UCLA"

 <b> Contact information: </b>